abrar2703/Install-Docker-Exercise/README.md

 Developers write a code, generate an output and make it work on his machine, when developer share there build (Developed application) to other machine then the build doesn’t work.
 To solve this issue **Docker** Helps to create a same environment in another machine.

 ## About Docker
-Docker is an application which creates a container or a image on which different elements are placed and it holds all the code and information of build.
+Docker is an application which creates a container or an image on which different elements are placed and it holds all the code and information of build.
 This container is portable and deployed everywhere.
 Docker container has:
 * Code
 * Dependences